mark-watson/Java-AI-Book/manuscript/semantic_web.md

 The following figure shows a UML diagram for the wrapper classes and interface that I wrote for Jena to make it easier for you to get started.
 My wrapper uses an in-memory RDF repository that supports inference, loading RDF/RDFS/OWL files, and performing queries.
 If you decide to use Semantic Web technologies in your development you will eventually want to use the full Sesame APIs for programmatically creating new RDF triples, finer control of the type of repository (options are in-memory, disk based, and database) and inferencing, and programmatically using query results.
 That said, using my wrapper library is a good place for you to start to start experimenting.

-The class constructor $$JenaApis$$ opens a new in-memory RDF triple store.
+The class constructor **JenaApis** opens a new in-memory RDF triple store.

 ![UML Class Diagram for Apache Jena Wrapper Classes](images/jenaapis-uml.png)